hajrahmuzammal-glitch/HHMCoreLMS/README.md

 **How a Request Flows Through This System**

-This is not simplified.
-This is the actual execution path of every request:
+The full execution path of every request, from entry to database:

 ```
 Program.cs            → The day planner.
 Runs once at startup.
 Sets everything up.